An Information-Theoretic Analysis of Discrete-Time Control and Filtering Limitations by the I-MMSE Relationships: Discrete-Time Control Trade-offs

 When both the plant model $\mathcal{P}$ and control mapping $\mathcal{K}$ in \hyperref[fig2]{Fig.~2} are LTI, we use the following equations to describe the dynamics of $\mathcal{P}$ or the augmented dynamics of $\mathcal{P}$ and $\mathcal{K}$:

 such that the control input signal can be expressed as

-where $A, B$, $H$ and $G$ are time-invariant matrices of proper dimensions, and $X_i$ is the internal states of $\mathcal{P}$ or augmented states of $\mathcal{P}$ and $\mathcal{K}$.
-Equations \eqref{LTI_Ctrl_Plant} and \eqref{LTI_Ctrl} are general enough to depict the scenarios when $\mathcal{K}$ is an LTI controller, e.g., linear state feedback, output feedback, and observer-based feedback.
+where $A, B$, $H$ and $G$ are time-invariant matrices of proper dimensions, and $X_i$ is the internal states of $\mathcal{P}$ or the augmented states of $\mathcal{P}$ and $\mathcal{K}$.
+Equations \eqref{LTI_Ctrl_Plant} and \eqref{LTI_Ctrl} are general enough to depict most scenarios when $\mathcal{K}$ is an LTI controller, e.g., state feedback, output feedback, and observer-based feedback.
 Consequently, the control channel can be described by

 where $W_i\sim\mathcal{N}(0, I)$ denotes a white Gaussian noise.
-By resorting to \hyperref[thm34]{Theorem~3.4}, we have the following result on the total information rate $\bar{I}(E; X_0)$ of the LTI control system and the channel depicted in \eqref{LTI_Ctrl_Plant}-\eqref{LTI_Ctrl_Channel}. \begin{proposition} When the discrete-time LTI control system described by \eqref{LTI_Ctrl_Plant}-\eqref{LTI_Ctrl_Channel} and \hyperref[fig2]{Fig.~2} is internally mean-square stable, the total information rate $\bar{I}(E; X_0)$ is bounded between
+By resorting to \hyperref[thm34]{Theorem 3.4}, we have the following result on the total information rate $\bar{I}(E; X_0)$ of LTI control systems or the feedback channel depicted in \eqref{LTI_Ctrl_Plant}-\eqref{LTI_Ctrl_Channel}. \begin{proposition} When the discrete-time LTI control system described by \eqref{LTI_Ctrl_Plant}-\eqref{LTI_Ctrl_Channel} and \hyperref[fig2]{Fig. 2} is internally mean-square stable, the total information rate $\bar{I}(E; X_0)$ is bounded between